Comparing Credit Card Offers for Good Credit

 - Apartments.
 Increasingly, landlords are looking at potential renters' credit before making a call on accepting a lease application.
 If you have good credit, you are that much more likely to be accepted.

 - Insurance premiums.
-An InsuranceQuotes.com study in 2014 shows that if you have poor credit, your home insurance premiums nearly double when compared to excellent credit.
-In the same way, your auto insurance premium can be affected by your credit.
+An InsuranceQuotes.com study in 2016 shows that if you have poor credit, your home insurance premiums more than double when compared to excellent credit.
+So, your auto insurance premium can be affected by your credit.

 - Cellphone.
 Your cellphone provider may run a background check to ensure you can meet your obligations.